Aliases for GYG1 Gene

 GeneCards Summary for GYG1 Gene

 GYG1 (Glycogenin 1) is a Protein Coding gene.
 Diseases associated with GYG1 include Glycogen Storage Disease Xv and Polyglucosan Body Myopathy 2.
-Among its related pathways are Glucose metabolism and Glycogen storage disease type XV (GYG1).
-GO annotations related to this gene include transferase activity, transferring glycosyl groups and glycogenin glucosyltransferase activity.
+Among its related pathways are Glucose metabolism and HIV Life Cycle.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring glycosyl groups and glycogenin glucosyltransferase activity.
 An important paralog of this gene is GYG2.